SteelCompendium/data-rules-md-dse/Abilities/Kits/Shining Armor/Protective Attack.md

   type: kit-ability/shining-armor
 effects:
   - roll: Power Roll + Might or Agility
-    t1: 5 + M or A damage
+    tier1: 5 + M or A damage
-    t2: 8 + M or A damage
+    tier2: 8 + M or A damage
-    t3: 11 + M or A damage
+    tier3: 11 + M or A damage
-  - effect: The target is taunted until the end of their next turn.
+  - name: Effect
-    name: Effect
+    effect: The target is taunted until the end of their next turn.
 ```